Avoiding Email Clipping by Gmail

 When does Gmail clip your emails?

-Gmail clips emails that are larger than 102KB, and hides the full content behind the [Message Clipped] View Entire Message hyperlinked link.
+Gmail clips emails larger than 102KB and hides the full content behind the [Message Clipped] View Entire Message hyperlinked link.

 Your title goes here

-Your email campaign size might be bigger once launched when compared to the size before the launch as some tracking parameters are added to every URL in the email to track link click events.
+Your email campaign size might be bigger once launched than before the launch, as some tracking parameters are added to every URL in the email to track link click events.

 Campaign with one variant